Skip to Main Navigation

 Overview

-Violent conflict has spiked dramatically in the last decade, and the fragility landscape is becoming more complex.
-Since the start of the COVID-19 pandemic, the world has seen a series of massive setbacks to stability in regions across the world: from Asia and Africa to Latin America and the Caribbean and more recently in Eastern Europe.
+Violent conflict has spiked dramatically since 2010 in several regions, and the fragility landscape is becoming more complex.
+Since the start of the COVID-19 pandemic, the world has seen a series of massive setbacks to stability in regions across the world: from Asia and Africa to Latin America and the Caribbean, and more recently in Eastern Europe and the MENA region.

-These latest developments add on to a multitude of risks affecting FCV settings, including food insecurity, climate change, rising inequality, demographic change, and the socio-economic impacts of the pandemic.
+These latest developments add on to a multitude of risks affecting FCV settings, which include food insecurity, climate change, and debt distress.

 Forced displacement is a developing world crisis, which must be addressed with collective action: